RichardLitt/low-resource-languages/README.md

 **Open Source** "promotes a universal access via a free license to a product's design or blueprint, and universal redistribution of that design or blueprint, including subsequent improvements to it by anyone." ([Wiki](https://en.wikipedia.org/wiki/Open_source)).
 This is important because money and resources allocated towards a language or project that are not open source is spent at the expense of possible extensibility elsewhere.

 Regarding the name, _Endangered Languages_ may not be the best term, as many low resource languages are not necessarily endangered.
 But this term is the most accessible to the widest amount of people. _Low Resource Languages_ would also suit this list.

+Tools which are built for these languages are not included (unless relevant for dialects or variants): Arabic, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, Flemish, French, German, Greek, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Norwegian (Bokmål), Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, Valencian, Vietnamese.
+This list comes from the list of most popular content languages for websites, [on this Wikipedia page](https://en.wikipedia.org/wiki/Languages_used_on_the_Internet).
+Other metrics could be used - if you have another one, please suggest it!

 Looking for resources for code languages?
 Take a look at [the awesome lists collection](https://github.com/sindresorhus/awesome).